NazarHr24/BonziWORLD-Nazar-Edition-Remastered/README.md

-# BonziWORLD Anony Edition Remastered
+# BonziWORLD Nazar Edition Remastered
 Some literal retarded shitty bloated modded Replica of BonziWORLD 2.

 All the source code for the server and client is publically available here.
 If you want to run a fork of my replica BonziWORLD 2, by all means go ahead.